YonasDangaPaelongan04/YonasDangaPaelongan04/README.md

 # 💫 About Me:
-hello, my name is Yonas Danga Paelongan, I am studying at Amikom University, Yogyakarta, majoring in Informatics Engineering class of 2019
+hello, my name is Yonas Danga Paelongan, I am Fresh Graduate at Amikom University, Yogyakarta, majoring in Informatics class of 2019

 ## 🌐 Socials: